 “Navigation” includes various options to define how the pages and categories will be added to the navigation menu.
 “Layout” allows you to control the single post and page layouts.

-Divi allows you to display a banner ad at the bottom of your single posts.
-You can manage the ad options from the “Ads” section.
+There is a feature that allows you to display a banner ad at the bottom of your single posts.
+You can manage the Ad options from the “Ads” section.

 In the “Integration” section, you can add custom code to the header and body of the whole site, to the top and bottom of single blog posts, etc.